deployd/deployd/README.md

 [Read more about deployd](http://deployd.com)

 ⚠️ Deployd v1.0.0 has been released.
-[Read the migration guide](#migration-guide-to-v1.0.0) bellow.
+[Read the migration guide](#migration-guide-to-v1.0.0) below.

 ## quick start